Gabr1el132/Gabr1el132/README.md

 ## Hello, my name is Gabriel

 I'm learning C language at university at the moment.
+Also, i have already coded peojects in Python and HTML and CSS.

-🔭 Currently I'm working with memory allocation projects, using structs and other C lang's mechanisms.
+🔭 Currently I'm working with memory allocation projects, also using structs and other C lang's mechanisms.

 💬 Write to me through here or through email.